laith43d/juju/readme.md

 - Simple, fast routing engine.
 - Powerful yet easy to use middleware, simply utilize decorators which everyone loves.
 - Multiple back-ends for session and cache storage.
 - Expressive, intuitive database ORM called Orator.
-Although it is ORM agnostic, Orator comes out of the box.
-PonyORM is available to use out of the box, but it is not activated by default.
+Although the framework is ORM agnostic, Orator comes enabled out of the box.
+PonyORM is available to use out of the box as well, but it is not enabled by default.
 - Database agnostic schema migrations (Orator only).
 - Robust asynchronous task queue/job queue based on distributed message passing using Celery.
 - Uses Gunicorn server out of the box (feel free to use whatever you like).